vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 " Whether it is said, "I beg for service which would please Thee" or " Thou shouldst find delight in having my service" - in either case, both are gainers".
 (This is the idea).
 It has been said:-" Food is of two kinds, that which has three qualities and that which has six qualities: That which has three qualities[^94] is for those bound by _karma_ ; the other is for others".
 Here the food with six qualities is the enjoyment of the (six) qualities of _Bhagavān_ and also the different kinds of service which result from them and which are most enjoyable.

+[^94]:
+That which has three qualities : material objects of enjoyment having sattvam, rajas and tamas.

 (In the _Brahma_ Sūtras) it is said that since the _śruti_s indicate that there would be perfect resemblance or equality (bhoga mātra sāmya) only in regard to enjoyment between _Brahman_ and the _mukta_, the perfect equality is only in enjoyment and in _jñāna_ or knowledge.
 Therefore there is nothing (in the _śruti_s or the sūtras) opposed to the _mukta_ being a _śeṣa_ (to _Bhagavān_) which pertains to his essential nature (_svarūpa_) and, as a result thereof, rendering service (_kaiṅkarya_) to Him.
 It has been explained in _Śrī_ _Bhāṣya_ and elsewhere that when, in the state of aspiring to _mukti_ and in the state of _mukti_, the _jīva_ meditates on his being _Brahman_, what is meant is that this contemplation is only in virtue of the self or _jīva_ being the body of _Bhagavān_.
 Therefore this notion of "I am _Brahman_" is indeed the result of the body (here the self or _jīva_) being dependent on the inner self (_Bhagavān_ ) and existing only for the fulfilment of His purposes.
 (Therefore there is no impropriety in the self being _śeṣa_ to _Bhagavān_ even in the state of _mukti_ ).
 The service that is rendered in the state of release or _mukti_ comes from the very nature of the self: it is free from the pairs of opposites[^95] , constant and un-intermittent, and produces unlimited delight.
 In the state of aspiration to _mukti_ (_mumukṣu_) the service that is rendered for its own sake is due to the circumstance or upadhi of some good _karma_  done in the past; it has to endure the pairs of opposites (dvandva ) such as heat and cold and pleasare and pain; it is interrupted by sleep and other such (hindrances) and the delight arising therefrom is limited.

+[^95]:
+pairs of opposites like pleasure and pain, heat and cold etc.